keybase/book-content/00-getting_started/00-index.md

 {% set section_title = "Security & Privacy" %}

-## Security & privacy on Keybase
+## Security & Privacy on Keybase
-Your Keybase account is safe and secure.
-Everything you share through it—in Chat, Files, Teams, Git, Sites, and Wallet—is end-to-end encrypted.
-No one else can access your data—not even Keybase.
+Everything you share through your Keybase account—in Chat, Files, Teams, Git, Sites, and Wallet—is automatically end-to-end encrypted.
+Only you and your intended recipient can access what you share.
+Not even Keybase can read it.

 Your account itself is also protected by encryption.
-This means all of your contacts can be sure that you are really you on Keybase.
-No phishing scams around here.
+This is important because your account is basically your online identity.
+Protecting it means that all of your contacts can be sure that you are really you on Keybase.
+No phishing, spoofing, or scamming around here.

-**NCC Group Audit**
+### Reviewed by global cyber security experts
 Read the 2018 report by NCC Group, the global cyber security and risk mitigation experts: [Keybase Protocol Security Review](https://www.nccgroup.trust/us/our-research/keybase-protocol-security-review/).
 {# Henry: can the above blurb be offset/look special like the TL;DR and Tip blurbs?
 TODO: can we talk about the report in a way that validates Keybase without asking people to read the report?
 E.g. some sort of rating or quick summary? #}